Tribal elders ask govt to hold referendum on Fata status

 -

-Tribal elders ask govt to hold referendum on Fata statusJanuary 08, 2017Print : Peshawar
+Tribal elders ask govt to hold referendum on Fata statusJanuary 08, 2017Print : Top Story

-PESHAWAR: A group of tribal elders on Saturday asked the government to hold a referendum to decide the future of the Federally Administered Tribal Areas (Fata).

 They demanded the government to declare the tribal areas as a separate province.
 They said the tribal people would not accept any decision made without their consent.